sropelato/Fetchino/README.md

         </workflow>
     </config>

-The names of the actors are stored in a list named "actors" which can be accessed as shown below:
+The names of the actors are stored in a list "actors" which can be accessed as shown below:

 ##### Java Code